 And then I learned about my anxiety disorder, and it’s ability to strip me of my sanity sometimes.
 I’ve talked about it here before, and it’s always existed, but in recent years it has really come to light as something that occasionally completely debilitates me.
+It’s something that has always been with me, but I didn’t know until I was nearly thirty.
+Towards the end of high school and during college my college years I had massive panic attacks, but I had no idea what they were because they didn’t manifest the way I thought panic attacks occurred (mine were generally an inability to function and A LOT of worry crying).
 Thankfully, massive attacks of it have become few and far between since it’s discovery four years ago, but that doesn’t mean it’s completely gone.

 This anxiety forced me to reevaluate a lot of things around me, and I worked really hard to change some things, both internally and externally, until I finally felt like I had put myself in a place where I could be myself, and live life the way I wanted to.
 I was no longer walking around pretending to be something I wasn’t just to keep the peace with the people around me.

 It’s funny how much easier it is to manage something once you really understand what’s happening.
 Knowing for sure that I have anxiety didn’t cure it, but it made me aware of it, made me aware of my triggers (mainly change outside of my control and certain social-based things) and, most importantly, made me aware of how I can deal with it before and during bouts of it.
 It really changed my perspective on a lot of things and made so many other things so much easier.
 And, like I said, knowing about it has helped me greatly reduce it (the anxiety attacks I discussed on my Instagram account when coronavirus first began were the first ones I had in many years).